akb825/DeepSea/README.md

 After you have chosen the platforms to download libraries for, run `update.sh -a` at any point to pull the current branch and update the submodules, tools, and libraries to the proper versions.
 If you check out a specific revision or tag, you can run `update.sh -m` to update everything but the current git branch.

+For example, if you want to build for both 32-bit and 64-bit Windows, your first call to update.sh would be:

+	./update.sh -m -t -l win32 win64

+This will download the submodules, tools, and pre-built libraries.
+After this point, you can run either `./update.sh -a` to update git and all dependencies or `./update.sh -m` to just update the dependencies.

+> **Note:** When building on Linux, the freetype, harfbuzz, and SDL libraries aren't installed with the pre-built library packages since they are installed on nearly all Linux systems already.
+The development packages for these libraries must be installed when building DeepSea.
+In the case of Ubuntu, the `libfreetype6-dev`, `libharfbuzz-dev`, and `libsdl2-dev` should be installed.
+The `libgl1-mesa-dev` package is also required to compile the OpenGL backend.

 > **Note:** When updating on Windows, it's recommended to first run `git pull` followed by running `update.sh -m` instead of using `update.sh -a` for both steps.
 This is because Windows will lock the `update.sh` script when running it, causing errors if git attempts to update the script while it's running.

 # Platforms